cpq/bare-metal-programming-guide/README.md

 ### Solution: ESP32 + vcon.io

-And there is a simple and inexpensive way to do it using the https://vcon.io service, which implements remote firmware update and UART monitor:
+Using https://vcon.io service, which implements remote firmware update and UART monitor, we can:

 1. Take any ESP32 or ESP32C3 device (e.g. any inexpensive development board)
 2. Flash a pre-built firmware on it, turning ESP32 into a remotely-controlled programmer